Shawn Barber (pole vaulter): Pan Am and World success

 The 2015 Pan American Games took place on Canadian soil in Toronto, Ontario.
-Barber jumped to a 5.80 there, tying a Pan Am record with Lázaro Borges who set the record in 2011.
-He had missed his 5.40 jump very badly in the early rounds, bringing on some nerves to both himself and the home crowd.
-He later explained the slip up as a result of earlier applying sunscreen with some residue remaining on his hands.
-Barber signed with Nike in August 2015.
+Barber jumped to a 5.80 there, tying the Pan Am record that Lázaro Borges had set in 2011.
+Barber had missed his 5.40 vault very badly in the early rounds, bringing on some nerves to both himself and the home crowd.
+He later explained the slip-up as a result of earlier applying sunscreen with some residue remaining on his hands.
+Barber turned professional and signed with Nike in August 2015, a year short of completing his college degree.

-Following the Pan American games in Toronto Barber next competed in the 2015 World Championships in Athletics taking place in Beijing.
-There he staked his name as a rising star cementing his status by winning the world title with a jump of 5.90 m.
+Following the Pan American games in Toronto, Barber next competed in the 2015 World Championships in Athletics taking place in Beijing, where he won the world title with a jump of 5.90 m.
 This was Canada's first world title in athletics since 2003, though Derek Drouin would match Barber's gold later on in the high jump in Beijing.
-After the win Barber said "I don't think it has sunk in quite yet, and I'm looking forward to the next few days when it does.
+After the win, Barber said, "I don't think it has sunk in quite yet, and I'm looking forward to the next few days when it does.
 I was fortunate to be very consistent throughout the meet.
 That was the name of the game.
 I came in knowing that it was going to be a meet that came down to first attempts.
 I couldn't have asked for a better competition."

-He cleared six metres for the first time in January 2016 at the Pole Vault Summit, improving his own national record and becoming the first under-23 athlete to ever reach that height.
+Barber cleared six metres for the first time in January 2016 at the Pole Vault Summit, improving his own national record and becoming the youngest athlete ever to reach that height indoors.
 Barber took this momentum into the 2016 IAAF World Indoor Championships.
-There had been a growing rivalry with himself and Renaud Lavillenie since the outdoor world championships, though here in the indoor event Barber did not meet those expectations.
+There had been a growing rivalry between himself and France's Renaud Lavillenie since the outdoor world championships, though here in the indoor event Barber did not meet those expectations.
 He finished fourth while Lavillenie would go on to win the event.
 Barber was disappointed after, saying that "The nerves were definitely there.
 Anytime you get together with this group of guys and you start jumping at these heights, it's definitely a nervous event.
 Coming through on those third attempts definitely helped, and it taught me a lot about my jumping style, and gives me a good platform to go on outdoors."

+Olympics

 At the 2016 Summer Olympics in Rio de Janeiro, Barber placed tenth in wet and windy conditions.
 He cleared 5.50 metres before missing on all three attempts at 5.65.
 After the Games, Canada's Sport Dispute Resolution Centre announced that Barber had tested positive for cocaine prior to the Games, but was permitted to compete as the use was found to be inadvertent.
-According to the NY Times Barber avoided a multiyear suspension in 2016, successfully attributing a low-level cocaine violation to an intimate encounter with a woman he had met on Craigslist the night before Olympic trials.
+Barber avoided a multi-year suspension, successfully attributing the low-level cocaine violation to an intimate encounter with a woman he had met on Craigslist the night before Olympic trials.